 A Certificate of Acceptance is a statement from Council that part or all of a building project complies with the New Zealand Building Code.
+Find out when you need one and how to apply.

-When do I need a Certificate of Acceptance?
+When you need a Certificate of Acceptance

 You might need a Certificate of Acceptance if: